Skip to main content

 Copy and paste the Token, Host and Port in a secure location.
 You will need these when you configure ZPA LSS.

-After you add an App Connector, you must deploy it.
-Deployment consists of installing the App Connector and also enrolling the App Connector, which allows the App Connector to obtain a TLS client certificate that it must use to authenticate itself to the ZPA cloud.
-After deployment, the App Connector is ready to send logs to Sumo Logic.
+After adding an App Connector, you'll need to deploy it.
+Deployment consists of installing and enrolling the App Connector, which allows the App Connector to obtain a TLS client certificate for authenticating to the ZPA cloud.
+Once deployed, the App Connector is ready to send logs to Sumo Logic.

-Before you begin a deployment, read App Connector Deployment Prerequisites which provides detailed information on VM image sizing and scalability, supported platform requirements, deployment best practices, and other essential guidelines.
+Before you begin a deployment, read the App Connector Deployment Prerequisites, which provides detailed information on VM image sizing and scalability, supported platform requirements, deployment best practices, and other essential guidelines.

-The deployment process differs depending on the platform used for the App Connector.
-Zscaler recommends that App Connectors be deployed in pairs, to ensure continuous availability during software upgrades.
+The deployment process varies depending on the platform used for the App Connector.
+Zscaler recommends deploying App Connectors in pairs to ensure continuous availability during software upgrades.

 To deploy the App Connector, see the Deployment Guide for your platform.

-Once you have deployed the App Connector, configure log receivers to send logs to the Sumo Logic cloud syslog endpoint using the following steps:
+Once you have deployed the App Connector, you'll need to configure log receivers to send logs to the Sumo Logic cloud syslog endpoint by doing the following:

 2. Go to Administration > Log Receivers.